-“Never ask a barber if you need a haircut”
+“Never ask a barber if you need a haircut.”

 There is currently no “prescribed” model for fee-based financial planning in SA (nor, for that matter, is there a definition of financial planner).
 There are, however, many financial planners who refer to themselves as “fee-based” (and many advisors who call themselves financial planners) but when push comes to shove, many of them still sell products as the primary means to earn their income (commission).
-While there is nothing wrong with earning commission, it often results in increased conflicts of interests as the only way that the person advising you is going to get paid is by selling you something as part of the process – whether it’s actually right for you or not.
+While there is nothing wrong with earning commission, it often results in increased conflicts of interests, because the only way that the person advising you is going to get paid is by selling you something as part of the process — whether it’s actually right for you or not.
 No sale = no income!

 At The Financial Coach we are striving to build a fee-only practice where our clients know what they pay us and why they pay us.
 We are trying to reduce/remove the conflicts of interest that exist around the need to generate an income from what we love doing while at the same time being able to have tough and honest conversations and being able to resist the path of least resistance without the fear of losing a sale.
 We get paid (by our clients) regardless of product involved.